scastros/devops-coding-test/README.md

 # DevOps challenge

 With this challenge we want to evaluate your skills as a DevOps expert.
 The solution should:
-- Meet every requirement detailed in the Principal objectives.
+- Meet every requirement detailed in the Main objectives.
 - Demonstrate your ability to produce high quality and well documented code.

 To achieve these goals, you can use all the tools and libraries you want.
 Finally, there is one optional goal which, if achieved, will be positively considered.